ZeNyfh/misc-scripts/README.md

 - Get's user input to create a menu shortcut for a script/application.

 I made this a while ago to help me out with adding AppImages and bash scripts to my Menu in the Cinnamon desktop environment, should work with all DEs with a "Quick Access" menu though.

+I could have just moved the executable files into the `.local/share/applications` directory but then it wouldn't have *thumbnails*.